aarondane/GoMarble_Assignment/README.md

 ## Screenshots

 ### Frontend with URL and Review Number
+This screenshot shows the frontend interface where users can input a product URL and specify the number of reviews they want to fetch.

 ![Frontend with URL and Review Number](images/img1.png)

 ### Frontend with the Output
+This screenshot demonstrates the frontend displaying the fetched reviews, including the reviewer's name, rating, review content, and review date.

 ![Frontend with the Output](images/img2.png)

 ### Backend Fetching Selectors
+This screenshot shows the backend process where Gemini LLM is used to identify the appropriate CSS selectors for extracting review data from the product page.

 ![Backend Fetching Selectors](images/img3.png)

 ## Features

 - Scrapes product reviews from any website